lupyuen/lupyuen.github.io/src/sensor.md

 _What's "`.{ ... }`"?_

-That's how we pass a __list of Arguments__ for a Formatted Message.
+That's how we pass a __list of Arguments__ when printing a Formatted Message.

 If we have no Arguments, we write "`.{}`"